Modal-based generalised quasilinear approximations for turbulent plane Couette flow: Model

 The triple superscripts in the quadratic terms denote the group to which belong the modes involved in a given triad in Fourier space.
 For instance, the interaction of two modes in the small set affecting a mode belonging to the large set is represented by,

-The GQL approximation then amounts to discarding the $Q_{ijk}a_j a_k \rvert^{s,s,s}$, $Q_{ijk}a_j a_k \rvert^{s,l,l}$, $Q_{ijk}a_j a_k \rvert^{l,s,l}$ and $Q_{ijk}a_j a_k \rvert^{l,l,s}$ terms.
+The GQL approximation then amounts to discarding the $Q_{ijk}a_j a_k \rvert^{s,s,s}$ and $Q_{ijk}a_j a_k \rvert^{s,l,l}$ terms.
+Using the same arguments exposed above for energy conservation, removal of the term $Q_{ijk}a_j a_k \rvert^{s,l,l}$ (that represents interactions of two modes of the $\bu_l$ group transferring energy into a mode of the $\bu_s$ group), implies that $Q_{ijk}a_j a_k \rvert^{l,s,l}$ and $Q_{ijk}a_j a_k \rvert^{l,l,s}$ also have to be zeroed.
 In previous works \cite{marston2016generalized,hernandez_yang_hwang_2022,hernandez_yang_hwang_2022_2}, the velocity field was decomposed based on a wavenumber criterion, such that $u_l$/$u_s$ were composed of modes with wavenumber below/above a certain threshold.
 The dynamics of the full system are then approximated by successively increasing the cut-off wavenumber.
 Here we propose an alternative approach, wherein linearisation is based on a controllability criterion.
-Modes with high controllability, $\sigma_j >\sigma_{{\mathrm{max}}}/ \mathcal{T}$, are grouped into $\bu_l$, whereas modes with eigenvalues equal or lower than this threshold are linearised.
+Modes with high controllability, $\sigma_j >\sigma_t$, are grouped into $\bu_l$, whereas modes with eigenvalues equal or lower than this threshold are linearised.
+The rationale behind the controllability criterion has to do with the fact that the most controllable modes correspond to large coherent structures of the flow, as shown in figure 1.
+The nonlinear interactions of these structures underpin, to a great extent, the maintenance of turbulence through self-sustaining processes, as reviewed in the introduction.
+Low-controllability modes, on the other hand, have a less clear role in the nonlinear dynamics of turbulence, are expected to have low amplitude in the flow and are, therefore, more prone to linearisation.
+Assessing how high a controllability threshold can be set, or, in other words, how much of the basis can be linearised, without significant impacts on flow statistics is a central objective of the present work.
 This approach relies only on the modal basis, which is computed \textit{a priori}, without any input from the simulated full ROM.
 In this framework, linearisation impacts modes with different wavenumbers, the number of linearised modes for each wavenumber pair being, in general, different.